Linux

 RestrictNamespaces setting

-Harden services by restricting systemd units to only specified namespaces with the unit setting RestrictNamespaces.
+Harden system and user services on Linux by restricting systemd units to only use specified namespaces with the unit setting RestrictNamespaces.

 CapabilityBoundingSet setting